swilliams11/edgemicro-decorator/README.md

 	]
 ```

-* Copy this into a JSON file named `public_networks.json` and add the IP address of your on-premise deployment, as shown below.
+* Copy this into a JSON file named `public_networks.json` and add the IP address of your on-premise deployment, as shown below. **NOTE this is for Non production CF installations.**
 ```javascript
 [
 		{